sdevmarc/GradLink/README.md

    - Download and install Docker Desktop from the [official website](https://www.docker.com/products/docker-desktop/).

 2. **GradLink Deployment Folder**
-   - If you don't have the "gradlink-deployment.zip" zipped folder, you may download it from here "".
+   - If you don't have the "gradlink-deployment.zip" zipped folder, you may download it from here [Google Drive](https://drive.google.com/drive/folders/1AC5PKbfBR8CaDhb5qKQhA4D9s7rsEGxj?usp=sharing).
    - Unzip the file

 ---